theuerc/Website/gitpod/docs/self-hosted/latest/installing-gitpod.md

 > **Note:** Your first workspace start can take a bit of time because the workspace image first needs to be built and then downloaded.
 Subsequent workspace starts should be much quicker.

 Once you are all set up, you can visit the [getting started with Gitpod page](../../getting-started) to start learning about using Gitpod.
+You should also familiarise yourself with our [guides around operating Gitpod Self-Hosted](./operational-guides), especially the guide that explains [how to update Gitpod](./updating).